Money Smart Athlete Blog

 By Theocharis Georgiades, APC Sports

-How is a gift different from a sale?
-In a sale, a person gives up their property in return for money; in other words, an exchange occurs that is accompanied by a legal document – a sale deed – that proves the exchange.
-A gift is defined as something voluntarily transferred by one person to another without compensation.
-Due to their high earnings, many athletes donate assets to their relatives (parents, siblings, cousins), either by transferring ownership or by granting them an exclusive right of use.
-However, this common practice often brings both athletes and their loved ones into legal trouble.
+How does a gift differ from a sale?
+In a sale, a person exchanges property for money, backed by legal documents.
+A gift, however, is voluntarily transferred from one person to another without compensation.
+Many athletes, due to their high earnings, give assets to their relatives, either by transferring ownership or granting exclusive use.
+This common practice often leads to legal issues for both athletes and their family members.

 To find out more about the legal implications of gifting property to friends and family, please contact us at [email protected].